Community

 Dr. Dale Caldwell, CEO and President of RASP (Resident After School Program), talked about his book on “Intelligent Influences” and how it takes the influence of the fathers in order for their child to be successful.

-He stressed to the fathers that it is “you that plays a critical influence of young people and they must understand how important and valuable they are” as he thanked them for coming out.
+He stressed to the fathers that it is “You that plays a critical influence of young people.
+They must understand how important and valuable they are.”
+He thanked them for coming out.

 Real stories.
 Real impact.
 Straight to your inbox.
 Join thousands others.
 Click here to subscribe to our newsletter today!